Smart Energy - Smarter Communities

 1. What if I don’t want an AMI meter?

 You have the right to opt out.
 Contact your utility for options.
+If you wish to opt out, please communicate this wish with your utility in writing.

 1. Does AMI increase the likelihood of power outages?